simeononsecurity/simeononsecurity.ch/content/articles/comptias-security-plus-sy0-601-what-do-you-need-to-know/index.en.md

 ## Recommended Prerequisites

 While there are no formal prerequisites for the SY0-601 exam, CompTIA recommends that candidates have at least two years of experience in IT administration with a focus on security.
-Additionally, they recommend that candidates hold the CompTIA Network+ certification.
+Also, they recommend that candidates hold the CompTIA Network+ certification.

 ## Study Materials